Jacob, son of Isaac, inherits the promises (including the Messiah) that God gave to Abraham

 This is the land from which Christianity would spread throughout the world, to a vast array of people who look back upon Israel as the Holy Land, the land of the Bible, the land of the Messiah.

-This prophecy also indicates that Jacob would be a ancestor to the Messiah, through the use of the word "blessed" in verse 14, and the mention of a worldwide impact in verse 14.
+This prophecy also indicates that Jacob would be an ancestor to the Messiah, through the use of the word “blessed” in verse 14, and the mention of a worldwide impact in verse 14.
 Both are fulfilled in Jesus, a descendant of Jacob, and the spread of Christianity throughout the world.
 Jesus lived about 2,000 years after the time of Jacob.

 Jacob/Israel became the father of the 12 Tribes of Israel.
 His descendants later conquered the land, seizing control of it about 3,400 years ago from the various groups of people who resided there.
 The conquest is described in the Bible's Old Testament book of Joshua.
 Some of the other books of the Old Testament speak of the history that followed, the centuries during which the Israelites lived and prospered within the land of Israel, the land where Jacob dreamed.